ayyazzafar/Wordpress-Survey-Plugin/README.md

 - Delete or Edit survey forms, questions or answers
 - Answer Types: Radio, Checkbox and Open Questions
 - Easy to use using Short Code
+- Short Code to display stats for every survey form.